quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

-Note: QUIC implementations SHOULD mainly log the simplified bidirectional (HTTP/2-alike) stream states (e.g., idle, open, closed) instead of the more finegrained stream states (e.g., data_sent, reset_received).
+Note: QUIC implementations SHOULD mainly log the simplified bidirectional (HTTP/2-alike) stream states (e.g., idle, open, closed) instead of the more fine-grained stream states (e.g., data_sent, reset_received).
 These latter ones are mainly for more in-depth debugging.
 Tools SHOULD be able to deal with both types equally.